Know the Risk: Digital Transformation's Impact on Your Business-Critical Applications REGISTER >

 Security Information and Event Management (SIEM) systems ingest and monitor data from multiple hardware, software and security sources to prevent attacks, spot network incursions and trace back defensive weaknesses in the event of a breach.
-SIEM systems bring together a wide array of IT security tools such as firewalls, endpoint security, intrusion prevention and threat intelligence.
+SIEM systems bring together a wide array of IT security tools such as firewalls, endpoint security, intrusion prevention and threat intelligence and can be an important piece of your enterprise's optimal security posture.
 Instead of a security administrator having to open multiple apps and attempt to tie together different alerts, SIEM provides management, integration, correlation and analysis in one place.

 While each vendor has its own take on SIEM, Gartner lists the primary features for enterprise SIEM as: Ingestion of data from multiple sources; interpretation of data; incorporation of threat intelligence feeds; alert correlation; analytics; profiling; automation; and summation of potential threats.

 - AlienVault Unified Security Management (USM)

 - LogRhythm SIEM